FGasper/p5-JavaScript-QuickJS/README.md

 # PLATFORM NOTES

-In theory, any platform that can run Perl and QuickJS can run this library.
-Due to QuickJS portability issues, though, Linux & macOS are the only platforms known to work “out-of-the-box”.
-Other POSIX OSes _can_ work with some small tweaks to quickjs; see the compiler errors and `quickjs.c` for more details.
+Linux & macOS work without issue; QuickJS itself supports these natively.

+FreeBSD & Cygwin work thanks to a couple small, custom patches that we apply when building this library.

+Other POSIX OSes will need (hopefully small) tweaks to QuickJS.
+(Feel free to send a pull request.)

 # SEE ALSO